paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/DEPLOYMENT_SUMMARY.md

 ## 🎯 Project Overview

-This is a complete SRE (Site Reliability Engineering) demonstration project that showcases:
+This is a complete open-source SRE (Site Reliability Engineering) project designed for the community that showcases:

 - **Infrastructure as Code**: Terraform for AWS EKS
 - **Application Deployment**: Node.js app with Helm charts